American Housewife: Development

 On January 28, 2016, it was announced that ABC had given the production a pilot order as The Second Fattest Housewife In Westport.
 The episode was written by Sarah Dunn who was expected to executive produce alongside Aaron Kaplan, Kenny Schwartz and Rick Wiener.
 Production companies involved with the pilot include Eight Sisters Productions, Weiner & Schwartz Productions, Kapital Entertainment, and ABC Studios.
 On May 12, 2016, ABC officially ordered the pilot to series.
-A few days later, it was announced that the series, now titled American Housewife, would premiere on October 11, 2016, and aired on Tuesdays at 9:30 P.M.
+A few days later, it was announced that the series, now titled American Housewife, would premiere on October 11, 2016, and aired on Tuesdays at 8:30 P.M.
 On November 4, 2016, ABC picked up the series for a full season of 22 episodes and on December 13, an additional episode was ordered.
 On May 11, 2017, ABC renewed the series for a second season, which premiered on September 27, 2017.
 On May 11, 2018, ABC renewed the series for a third season of 23 episodes, which premiered on September 26, 2018.
 On May 10, 2019, ABC renewed the series for a fourth season; the first 15 episodes began to premiere on September 27, 2019, and on November 7, 2019, a back order of six episodes was announced.

 On March 14, 2020, production on the fourth season was shut down following the impact of COVID-19, reducing season four from 21 episodes to 20.
 On May 21, 2020, ABC renewed the series for a fifth season, which premiered on October 28, 2020.
 On May 14, 2021, ABC canceled the series after five seasons.
 The cancellation was somewhat unexpected, as season 5 ended with multiple cliffhangers.

 Casting

 On February 17, 2016, it was announced that Katy Mixon had been cast in the pilot's lead role.
 In March 2016, it was reported that Carly Hughes, Ali Wong and Diedrich Bader had also joined the pilot's main cast.
-On June 27, 2016, it was announced that Meg Donnelly had been cast to replace Johnny Sequoyah in the pilot role of Taylor, oldest daughter of the Katie and Greg characters.
+On June 27, 2016, it was announced that Meg Donnelly had been cast to replace Johnny Sequoyah in the pilot role of Taylor, the eldest daughter of the Katie and Greg characters.

 On September 11, 2020, it was reported that Julia Butters was leaving the series ahead of its fifth season, reportedly to pursue other opportunities; the role of Anna-Kat was recast with Giselle Eisenberg.
 In November, Carly Hughes announced she had also left ahead of the fifth season, due to a toxic work environment.
 She appeared in the fifth-season premiere, the majority of which was filmed before production shut down in March.
 Following Hughes' departure, Holly Robinson Peete was cast in a recurring role meant to fill the void.

 Syndication

 CMT aired reruns of American Housewife from 2020 until 2023.

-Since September 12, 2022, the series aired syndication in local markets, covering roughly 85% of the United States.
+As of September 12, 2022, the series aired in local market syndication, covering roughly 85% of the United States.